cerede2000/prowlarr-ygg/README.md

 - Based on the latest [hotio/prowlarr](https://hotio.dev/containers/prowlarr/) image
 - [YGG-API indexer](https://gist.github.com/Clemv95/8bfded23ef23ec78f6678896f42a2b60) using [yggapi](https://yggapi.eu/) pre-installed in `/config/Definitions/Custom/`
-- Automatically rebuilds when the base image is updated
+- Automatically rebuilds when the base image or the YGG-API indexer is updated
 - Ready to use after container startup

 ## Usage